Menu

 In addition to being a potentially life-saving procedure, a kidney-pancreas transplant can significantly improve your quality of life.
 Eventually, you may not need to take insulin, and other complications from diabetes, such as slow wound healing or digestive problems, may stabilize or even reverse.

-Our kidney-pancreas transplant team at the Miami Transplant Institute has decades of experience in these complex, life-saving procedures.
-In fact, we are the number two center in the U.S. in pancreas transplants.
+Our kidney-pancreas transplant team at the Miami Transplant Institute (MTI) has decades of experience in these complex, life-saving procedures.
+In fact, in 2023 we were the top center in Florida and the number two center in the U.S. for kidney-pancreas transplants.
 If you are facing difficult decisions due to diabetes kidney disease, you can trust our team to provide the best possible transplant care.

 A Recognized Kidney-Pancreas and Pancreas Transplant Leader